-"Funds from this category shall be used to fund improvements to major thoroughfares throughout Contra Costa to improve the safe, efficient and reliable movement of buses, vehicles, bicyclists and pedestrians along said corridors (i.e. traffic smoothing).
+Funds from this category shall be used to fund improvements to major thoroughfares throughout Contra Costa to improve the safe, efficient and reliable movement of buses, vehicles, bicyclists and pedestrians along said corridors (i.e. traffic smoothing).
 Eligible projects shall include a variety of components that meet the needs of all users and respond to the context of the facility.
-Projects may include but are not limited to installation of bike and pedestrian facilities, installation of "smart" parking management programs, separated bike lanes, synchronization of traffic signals and other technology solutions to manage traffic, traffic calming and pedestrian safety improvements, shoulders, sidewalks, curbs and gutters, streetscapes and bus transit facility enhancements such as bus turnouts and passenger amenities.
-As an element of this program, the CCTA will adopt a 'traffic signal synchronization' program and award grants for installation of 'state of the art' technology oriented at smoothing the flow of traffic along major arterial roadways throughout the county.
-Funding from this program will be prioritized to projects that improve access (all modes) to transit -stations and transit oriented communities and whose design process included opportunity for public input. from existing and potential users of the facility.
-Priority will be given to projects that can show a high percentage of 'other funding' allocated to the project (i.e. - leverage).
-All projects funded through this program must comply with the Authority's Complete Streets Policy and include complete street elements whenever possible.
-30% of the program funding will be allocated to four Complete Streets projects within three years of the Measure's passage, one in each subregion, recommended by the relevant RTPC and approved by Authority, to demonstrate the successful implementation of Complete Streets projects.
-[See previous SWAT comment regarding this criteria].
-By making streets more efficient and safe for all users, a complete streets approach will expand capacity and improve mobility for all users, giving commuters convenient options for travel and minimizing need to widen roadways.
-The purpose of these demonstration projects is to create examples of successful complete streets projects in multiple situations throughout the county.
+Projects may include but are not limited to installation of bike and pedestrian facilities, such as separated bike lanes, installation of "smart" parking management programs, separated bike lanes, synchronization of traffic signals and other technology solutions to manage traffic, traffic calming and pedestrian safety improvements, shoulders, sidewalks, curbs and gutters, streetscapes and bus transit facility enhancements such as bus turnouts and passenger amenities.
+As an element of this program, the Authority will adopt a 'traffic signal synchronization' program and award grants for installation of 'state of the art' technology oriented at smoothing the flow of traffic along major arterial roadways throughout the county.
+Funding from this program will be prioritized to projects that improve access for all modes to job centers, shopping and business districts, and transit stations and transit oriented communities, and whose design process included opportunity for public input from existing and potential users of the facility.
+Priority will be given to projects that can show a high percentage of "other funding" allocated to the project (i.e. - leverage).
+All projects funded through this program must comply whenever possible.
+20% of the program funding will be allocated to four Complete Streets demonstration projects within five years of the Measure's passage one in each subregion, recommended by the relevant RTPC and approved by Authority, to demonstrate the successful implementation of Complete Streets projects.
+Demonstration projects will be required to strongly pursue the use of separated bike lane facilities in demonstration project program.
+The purpose of these demonstration projects is to create examples of successful complete streets in multiple situations throughout the county.